ShakalVojta/prediction-task/README.md

 # prediction-task
-Solve the prediction task with Node.js and ML.js
+Solve the prediction task with Node.js and forecast